Mitch Haniger Preview, Player Props: Giants vs. Cubs

-The San Francisco Giants and Mitch Haniger, who went 0-for-1 last time out, take on Justin Steele and the Chicago Cubs at Wrigley Field, Monday at 2:20 PM ET.
+The San Francisco Giants and Mitch Haniger, who went 0-for-1 last time out, take on Jordan Wicks and the Chicago Cubs at Wrigley Field, Wednesday at 2:20 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Padres.
+He had a hitless performance in his previous game (0-for-1) against the Cubs.

 Mitch Haniger Game Info & Props vs. the Cubs